AusMedtech - Australian Medical Technology

 AusBiotech has been working in the Asian region on a small scale for many years, and recognising the importance of this region as a life science growth hub, ramped up efforts in 2013.
 AusBiotech won a federal government grant to conduct the Australian Medical Devices & Diagnostics to China project.
 The project aims to facilitate trade in medical devices with China by providing much-needed information for Australian companies about IP management in China and the types of business structures that are possible for Australian companies entering China for the first time.

 The project received funding from the Australian Trade Commission as part of the Asian Business Engagement (ABE) Plan and an application was made with partners FB Rice, Deloitte and the Burnet Institute.
 It is to be delivered via AusBiotech’s AusMedtech and will be guided by a selected committee of industry experts from Australia and China and phased over three years.
 The project will produce an extensive report and a training module for Australian companies seeking to establish markets and/or businesses in China.
-It will also include an AusBiotech-led business mission to China in 2016 of Australian companies.
+It will also include a directory of known advisors to be launched in 2016, which will include contacts that are able to assist Australian companies in China or have specialist capacity on advising on China from within Australia.

 AusMedtech 2016 national conference